sfeir-open-source/sfeir-school-rxjs/exercises/react-chat/README.md

 ### Display online users
 1. Create the `users$` observable using the constructor `new Observable(...)` that listens to the event `refresh-users` sent by the server.

-2. In the function `susbscribeToUsers`, subscribe to the observable `users$` ans set the users list accordingly.
+2. In the function `subscribeToUsers`, subscribe to the observable `users$` and set the user list accordingly.

 #### Tips
 * The server's reponse looks like this : `["user1", "user2"]`